 Trust staff continue to play an active role in the programmes of the STP as we seek to establish sustainable services for our local population through greater collaboration.

 This builds on our considerable experience in supporting other organisations including in Medway and previously at the Christie NHS Foundation Trust and Queen Elizabeth Hospital in King's Lynn.

 With colleagues at Dartford and Gravesham NHS Trust, we are part of the national vanguard programme acute care collaborative.
 We were also recently formally accredited by NHS Improvement as one of four trusts exploring how becoming a hospital group could benefit patients.

 We work closely with our partners in our academic health sciences centre (AHSC), King's Health Partners.
 As an AHSC, we are committed to broadening our work to include GPs and others working in primary care.
-This is demonstrated by the successful roll out of our Local Care Record which is providing joined up access to clinical records for the benefit of patients.
+This is demonstrated by the successful roll out of our Local Care Record which provides joined up access to clinical records for the benefit of patients.

 Global health leadership roles

 We are proud of our global health leadership role.
 We are working with hospitals in Zambia to develop training and encourage sustainable planning and also in west Africa as part of the King's Health Partners’ Global Health Programme.
-This saw our staff among the first on the ground helping to tackle the Ebola outbreak in Sierra Leone in 2014/15.

 We are also proud to host a number of local and national health organisations, including: